Randomization-based joint central limit theorem and efficient covariate adjustment in stratified $2^K$ factorial experiments: Simulation study

 \section{Simulation study}

-In this section, we evaluate the finite-sample performances of the unadjusted and three covariate-adjusted estimators with a simulation study.
-We consider $2^2$ stratified factorial experiments, with $Q=4$ treatment combinations, denoted as $\{-1,-1\}$, $\{-1,+1\}$, $\{+1,-1\}$, and $\{+1,+1\}$.
+In this section, we evaluate the finite-sample performances of the unadjusted and four covariate-adjusted estimators with a simulation study.
+We consider a randomized block $2^2$ factorial experiment with $Q=4$ treatment combinations, denoted as $\{-1,-1\}$, $\{-1,+1\}$, $\{+1,-1\}$, and $\{+1,+1\}$.
+Besides uniform weighting, we also consider a treatment combination weighted by $(-2,-1,2,1)$, which is the linear transformation of the average factorial effects, $\boldsymbol C \boldsymbol \tau$ with $\boldsymbol C =(1,0,-1/3)$.
+We call this transformation the general-weight effect.
 The potential outcomes are generated according to the following equations:

 where $\varepsilon_i(q)$, $i=1,\dots,n, \ q=1,\dots,4$, are independent and identically distributed (i.i.d.)
 Gaussian random variables with mean zero and variance $\sigma_q^2$.
 We choose $\sigma_q^2$ such that the signal-to-noise ratio equals 10.
 The $\X_i$ is a three-dimensional vector of covariates generated from a multivariate normal distribution with mean zero and covariance matrix $\Sigma$: $\Sigma_{jj} = 1$ and $\Sigma_{jl} = 0.5^{|j-l|}$, $j \not = l$, $j,l = 1, 2, 3$.
 For $j = 1, 2, 3$, we generate the coefficient vectors from uniform distributions: